tolgaouz/modal-comfy-worker/src/examples/preload_models_with_snapshotting/README.md

 # Preload Models with Snapshotting - SDXL Workflow

-This example demonstrates how to preload models to CPU memory and use modal's memory snapshotting to cut down on the cold start times.
+This example demonstrates how to preload custom nodes to CPU memory and use modal's memory snapshotting to cut down on the cold start times.

+You can also preload diffusion models to CPU memory.
+This is helpful when the container has slow disk reads and you want to speed up the inference times.

 It uses the `experimental_server.py` file to override the ComfyUI server to run in the main thread.
-For now, this implementation uses a custom @app.cls decorator to set up router and inference methods until i figure out how to do it with the existing architecture.

 ## How to run locally